 - 24.1.
 An "adjudicator" is an independent legal expert in the field of information and communications technology appointed by WASPA to review complaints. - 24.2.
-A "complaint" means a new complaint or a complaint of a breach of a previous WASPA adjudication. - 24.3.
-The "media monitor" is a person employed by WASPA to actively monitor members' advertising and services for compliance with this Code. - 24.4.
+A "complaint" means a new complaint or a complaint of a breach of a previous WASPA adjudication.

+24.4.
 A "panel" consists of three (or more) adjudicators appointed to review an appeal or an emergency complaint.